-I was really keen on finding some mushrooms last Saturday (and possibly eat them with some friends in the evening) but then on the path across this little bridge we found ourselves heading for the centre of a forest.
+One time I was really keen on finding some mushrooms and possibly eat them with some friends in the evening.
+So this was the plan.
+But once we were there on the path crossing this little bridge we somehow found ourselves heading for the centre of a forest.
 In these tiny little hidden places I tend to rethink my priorities.
 Autumn does that to me.
 It changes the prospective, the way you look at things.
 A cool sunny day of autumn doesn’t let you lie down on the ground and take a nap.
 But it does make you appreciate every ray of light that makes through the trees until it gives you a very personal moment of warmth.

 Since the essence of picking mushrooms is not following the path this made us zigzagging the whole forest which is okay anyway as it led us to the highest pine trees of the island.
 It definitely gives you an unusual feeling as much of the island is covered by the so – called macchia mediterranea, a sort of low shrubland that reigns over the landscape.

 Monte Minerva is situated in an area about 40 km from Alghero standing above the surrounding fields by its 644 meters.